Open Versus Arthroscopic Stabilization of Shoulder Instability With Subcritical Bone Loss: The OASIS Trial

 • - Traumatic anterior shoulder dislocation.

-• - Associated subcritical bone loss between 10-20% less the glenoid width quantified by standard of care CT scan.
+• - Associated subcritical bone loss between 10-20% less the glenoid width quantified by standard of care CT scan, MRI, or 3D-MRI scan.

 Exclusion Criteria: